cis-ds/course-site/content/notes/text-analysis/topic-modeling/index.md

 However, the statistic is somewhat meaningless on its own.
 The benefit of this statistic comes in comparing perplexity across different models with varying $k$s.
 The model with the lowest perplexity is generally considered the "best".

 Let's estimate a series of LDA models on the ATLA dataset.
-Here I make use of `purrr` and the `map()` functions to iteratively generate a series of LDA models for the corpus, using a different number of topics in each model.^[Note that LDA can quickly become CPU and memory intensive as you scale up the size of the corpus and number of topics.
-Replicating this analysis on your computer may take a long time (i.e. minutes or even hours).
-It is very possible you may not be able to replicate this analysis on your machine.
-If so, you need to reduce the amount of text, the number of models, or offload the analysis to a high-performance computing cluster.]
+Here I make use of `purrr` and the `map()` functions to iteratively generate a series of LDA models for the corpus, using a different number of topics in each model.[^large-scale]

 ```r